by Hadley Robinson

-Israel's adultery had grave consequences.7 But at no time did He say He would forsake her for another, as most do with their unfaithful wives or husbands.
+Israel's adultery had grave consequences.7 But at no time did He say He would forsake her for another, as most do.
 Would that those men who know better be as the LORD: Faithful to one bride and only one – and each be a "one woman man" (1Tim.
 3:2; Tit.
 1:6).
 If one has more than one wife, he is not a one-woman man.

 The modern definition of divorce is different in some ways than its meaning in ancient times.

 Since the Reformation period, the word implies not only the putting away of one's wife but also the dissolution of the marriage itself as if it had never been.
 In this way, the so-called divorced person gains the alleged right to marry another.
 This is key to understanding why the heathen put so much importance on the action of the State, unlawful as it is, in making and dissolving the marriage bond.